fenago/snowflake-intro/lab1_snowflake/getting_started_with_snowflake.md

-# Getting Started with Snowflake - Zero to Snowflake
+# Lab 1: Getting Started with Snowflake - Zero to Snowflake

 <!-- ------------------------ -->